dimitriskokoretsis/qPCR.CFX.process/README.md

 #>   ..- attr(*, ".internal.selfref")=<externalptr>
 ```

-Therefore, the qPCR.analysis list has 4 elements:
+Therefore, the `qPCR.analysis` list has 4 elements:

 -   `NTC`: A `data.table` with primer targets and Cq values, each row
     being a non-template control reaction.

 -   `std.curve`: A list of 3 elements.
-More on that in the [Standard
-    curve calculations](#standard-curve-calculations) section.
+See [Standard curve
+    calculations](#standard-curve-calculations) section for more
+    details.

 -   `unk.rxn`: A `data.table` with Cq values for each sample, biological
     replicate and gene.